-• 2.3a: Of those trained, the number that are new/beginning producers
+• 2.3a: That are new/ beginning producers .

-Data on number of stakeholders trained can be collected by establishing counts of those that attended training, technical assistance, or educational programs within an organization, in collaboration with other organizations, and/ or on behalf of other partner organizations after receiving services supported by the grant.
-Counts of attendees can be collected via sign in sheets, online registrations, completion of pre/post-educational surveys, etc. Stakeholders should refer to the definition of new/beginning farmers to accurately report on this data.
+Data on the number of stakeholders trained to develop or sustain a direct-to-consumer enterprise can be collected by determining how many received technical assistance, attended training or educational programs within an organization, in collaboration with other organizations, and/ or on behalf of other partner organizations after receiving services supported by the grant.
+The total number of attendees can be collected from sign-in sheets, online registrations, completion of pre/post- educational surveys, etc. Stakeholders should refer to the definition of new/beginning farmers to accurately report on this data.